 In Durham, Black history lives and breathes as part of our foundation.
 Markers, murals, homes, and heritage continually remind us of the stories of our past and help us educate residents and visitors about how our foundation was laid.

 Williams remembers a time when her parents couldn’t vote — though she proudly proclaims, “There’s nothing keeping us from voting now.”
 That steely glint in her eye persists as she tells stories of Black-owned barbecue restaurants, barber shops, hotels, and movie theaters sitting side by side in the late fifties.
 “Then came the highway.”

 Despite the arc of oppression and opposition African Americans have endured in this area, from enslavement at Stagville, to the destruction of Hayti, and the stubborn examples of inequities today, this distinct community was and is industrious and resolute, making indelible marks on Durham as entrepreneurs, artists, educators, politicians, business leaders, and engaged citizens.

-Today, black entrepreneurship has taken on new forms: as present-day black-owned restaurants, shops, tech companies, services, and more, many of them on the cutting edge of their industries.
-Eighty-three-year-old Williams is proud of her past.
+Today, Black entrepreneurship has taken on new forms: as present-day Black-owned restaurants, shops, tech companies, services, and more, many of them on the cutting edge of their industries.
+Eighty-four-year-old Williams is proud of her past.
 But she’s also excited for the future.
 “As Durham grows, I want to be a part of it."